Queen of Sierra Leone: Royal tour of 1961

-At a dinner banquet, Prime Minister Milton Margai addressed the Queen and said, "your visit means above everything else that you are more to us than a distant Head of the Commonwealth.
+At a dinner banquet, Prime Minister Sir Milton Margai addressed the Queen and said, "your visit means above everything else that you are more to us than a distant Head of the Commonwealth.
 You are indeed Our Queen and we have a special claim on your interest, sympathy and affection".
-The Queen, speaking of Prime Minister Milton Margai, said, "Sierra Leone can count herself truly fortunate, but while gaining her independence, she has found a leader wise, experienced and devoted to her people".
+The Queen, speaking of Prime Minister Sir Milton Margai, said, "Sierra Leone can count herself truly fortunate, but while gaining her independence, she has found a leader wise, experienced and devoted to her people".
 In Freetown, she visited the Parliament of Sierra Leone, where she received a loyal address.

 At the end of the tour, a garden party was given by Margai at his official residence.
 During her departure from Sierra Leone, the Queen was presented with an indigenous Sierra Leonean diamond by Margai, as a farewell gift.

 Abolition

 The Sierra Leonean monarchy was abolished in 1971, when the country became a republic within the Commonwealth with a president as head of state.